-At $2,200 (£2,499), the OLED55C7 expertly balances price and performance, providing us a screen that delivers class-leading performance via self-illuminating pixels at a price that many more of us than ever before can afford.
+With a recommended retail price of $2,200 (£2,499), the OLED55C7 expertly balances price and performance, providing us a screen that delivers class-leading performance via self-illuminating pixels at a price that many more of us than ever before can afford.

 Despite not using the unique ‘picture on glass’ technology sported by LG’s step up E7 and G7 OLED TVs, the OLED55C7 is still a staggering feat of design.

 Gone are the days of the 2016 LG OLED C6’s curved screen and arrived are the 2017 C7’s gleaming, ultra-minimalist back veneer and millimeters-thin chassis.
 It’d be one of the slimmest screens in LG’s line-up if there wasn’t a chunkier section at the bottom of the rear side that accommodates the screen’s connections, drivers and speakers.
 Unfortunately, however, if you're after that paper-thin level of slimness you’ll still need to look to the W7 OLED.

 But that’s not to say LG traded any form for function here: It has the narrowest of black frames around the screen’s edge, giving it a picture on wall appearance.
 It's a TV that looks every penny - and then some - of its $2,200/£2,500 price.